Our Healthy Meals Program

 KATIE & MOLLY

-Parent & Teen Volunteer
+Parent & Teen Volunteers

 FVFFH is an amazing organization!
 Providing nutritious meals to our clients, with the assistance of our teen helpers is a wonderful experience.
 In addition, I love the friendship and fellowship I have developed along the way.